 Hot spot image testing is useful when trying to evaluate the following:

 - Concept testing for different product designs – By comparing the number of “likes” and “dislikes” of a specific image, researchers can then know right then what the most attractive or popular design is within or across different concepts.

-- Usability testing – If you’re showing different variants of website designs in a usability testing exercise, your audience can indicate to you whether they like some aspects on a page/design or not.
+- Usability testing – If you’re showing other variants of website designs in a usability testing exercise, your audience can indicate whether they like some aspects of a page/design.

 - Feedback/follow-up survey questions – If the respondents ignore sections of a survey or exercise, you can follow up on creative design and ask for their explicit feedback.

 For both Heat Map and Hot Spot exercises, the steps for initial set up are very similar:

 - Make sure that the survey taken by the target audience you need to complete these types of activities and give you the insights that you need.